-- To behave in a way that shows respect for myself, teachers, peers and others as well as school property. - 2.
+- 1. To behave in a way that shows respect for myself, teachers, peers and others as well as school property. - 2.
 To do my best academically, physically and emotionally. - 3.
 To refrain from smoking, using drugs or alcohol. - 4.
 To attend school on time daily. - 5.
 To complete and return homework on time. - 6.
-To adhere to school dress code when in school. - To ask for help when needed.
+To adhere to school dress code. - 7.
+To ask for help when needed. - 8.
+To follow all the policies listed in the Student/Parent Handbook.